 Jamia Masjid:-Jama Masjid is another marvelous treasure of the Old City, and is the largest mosque in India.
 Its courtyard can hold an incredible 25,000 devotees.
 The mosque took 13 years to build and was completed in 1650.
 A strenuous climb to the top of its southern tower will reward you with a stunning view across the rooftops of Delhi.
 Be sure to dress appropriately when visiting the mosque or you won’t.

 Humayun’s Tomb:-If you think Humayun’s Tomb looks a bit like the TajMahal in Agra, that’s because it was the inspiration for the Tajmahal’s creation.
 The tomb was built in 1570 and houses the body of the second Mughal emperor, Humayun.
-It was the first of this type of Mughal architecture to be built in India, and the Mughal rulers followed it up with an extensive period of construction all over the country.
+It was the first of this type of Mughal architecture to be built in India, and the Mughal rulers followed it up with an extended period of construction all over the country.
 The tomb is part of a greater complex that’s set amongst beautiful gardens.

 Qutub Minar:- Qutab Minar, the tallest brick minaret in the world, is an incredible example of early Indo–Islamic architecture.
 It was built in 1206, but the reason remains a mystery.
 Some believe that it was made to signify victory and the beginning of Muslim rule in India, while others say it was used to call the faithful to prayer.
 The tower has five distinct stories and is covered with intricate carvings and verses from the holy Quran.
 There are also a number of other historic monuments on the site.